 2019: It was announced in February 2019 that Arp would join Bayern Munich at the end of the season, with the Bundesliga giants paying around €3m to secure his transfer.

 2020: Arp did not make a first-team appearance during his first season at the Allianz Arena, instead playing for the club's reserves in the third tier of German football.

 2021: Despite finally making his Bayern debut in the first half of the 2020-21 season, Arp remained part of the reserve-team squad until he was loaned to Holstein Kiel ahead of the following campaign.

-2022: Arp has played regularly in the German second division, albeit mostly from the bench, and managed just three goals in all competitions.
+2022: Arp played regularly in the German second division, albeit mostly from the bench, and managed just three goals in all competitions.
 Despite that, Holstein Kiel made the deal to sign Arp permanent in the summer of 2022.